Boost Your Savings With Low-Risk Laddering Strategies

 To dive in a little deeper, according to The Federal Reserve, many families today have little to no financial cushion.
 That same survey found that many Americans would have to either borrow or sell something to cover an unexpected $400 expense.
 It’s no wonder our lack of a cash cushion gives us anxiety!

-So, decide on your cash cushion number and start by ensuring you have that number in your bank account.
-This entails whether you choose to store it in your checking account, or a separate transferable savings account.
-Once you’ve decided what your cash cushion number is, it’s time to move onto your emergency fund.
+Determine your ideal cash cushion amount and ensure you have that amount readily available in your bank account.
+This could be in your checking account or a separate, easily accessible savings account.
+Once your cash cushion is in place, you can shift focus to building your emergency fund.

 Emergency Fund